-- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+• criminal records checks for overseas applicants - Home Office guidance can be found on GOV.UK; and for teaching positions obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.

-Where available, such evidence can be considered together with information obtained through other preappointment checks to help assess their suitability.
+Where available, such evidence can be considered together with information obtained through other pre-appointment checks to help assess their suitability.

-Where this information is not available the Trust should seek alternative methods of checking suitability and or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment.
+Where this information is not available schools should seek alternative methods of checking suitability and or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment.

-Although sanctions and restrictions imposed by another regulating authority do not prevent a person from taking up teaching positions in England, schools/Trusts should consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.
+Although sanctions and restrictions imposed by another regulating authority do not prevent a person from taking up teaching positions in England, schools should consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.
 Further information can be found in DfE Guidance.

 Not all countries provide criminal record information, and where they do, the nature and detail of the information provided varies from country to country.
-Schools/Trusts should also be aware that the criteria for disclosing offences in other countries often have a different threshold than those in the UK.
+Schools should also be aware that the criteria for disclosing offences in other countries often have a different threshold than those in the UK.
 The Home Office provides guidance on criminal records checks for overseas applicants which can be found here.

 Some overseas qualified teachers can apply to the TRA for the award of qualified teacher status (QTS) in England.
-More information about this is available at the following link Qualified teacher status (QTS): qualify to teach in England - GOV.UK (www.gov.uk) here.
-Please note that holding a teaching qualification (wherever it was obtained) does not provide suitable assurances for safeguarding purposes that an individual has not been found guilty of any wrongdoing or misconduct, and or is suitable to work with children.
+More information about this is available at the following link Qualified teacher status (QTS): qualified teacher status (QTS): <a href="qualified teacher status (QTS): qualified teacher status (QTS): qualified teacher status (QTS): <a href="qualified teacher status (QTS): <a href="q that an individual has not been found guilty of any wrongdoing or misconduct, and or is suitable to work with children.